Le-Charles/Wonka/README.md

 In your game ensure that you have "Intearact With Target" bound in Key Bindings>Targeting and that you have auto-loot turned off.

 To use:
-Create your level 1 and log in.
+Create a level warrior 1 and log in.

 Click the big heart button.